dx-dtran/MyGPT/README.md

 See the [mygpt notebook](mygpt.ipynb) for a deeper explanation of how MyGPT works

-See the [output folder](https://github.com/dx-dtran/MyGPT/tree/main/output) for sample text MyGPT produced after ~5 minutes of training on an M1 CPU.
+See the [output folder](https://github.com/dx-dtran/MyGPT/tree/main/output) for sample text a ~825k parameter MyGPT produced after ~5 minutes of training on an M1 Pro CPU.
 Predictions were made at the character level

 ### GPT?